Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Important Note on Setting State

 When setting state with a variable, do not wrap it in curly braces.
 For example, use `setHeading(name)` instead of `setHeading({name})`.
 The latter sets the state to an object rather than the string value, which is not desired.
 Use console logs to verify the values if unsure.

+### Using HTML Form Elements

+Typically, inputs and submit buttons are placed inside an HTML `<form>` element.
+The submit button can have a `type="submit"` attribute to indicate its role.
+Clicking the submit button inside a form triggers the form's `onSubmit` event, which by default causes the page to refresh as the form submits data via POST or GET requests.